jenkinsci/acceptance-test-harness/docs/CONTROLLER.md

 # Choosing the JenkinsController
-This test harness has an abstraction called `JenkinsController` that allows you to use different logic for starting/stopping Jenkins.
+This test harness has an abstraction called [JenkinsController](../src/main/java/org/jenkinsci/test/acceptance/controller/JenkinsController.java) that allows you to use different logic for starting/stopping Jenkins.
 We use this to so that the same set of tests can be run against many different ways of launching Jenkins, such as `java -jar jenkins.war`, Jenkins on JBoss, Jenkins via debian package, etc.

-See [the source code](lib/jenkins/controller/) for the list of available controllers.
-If you see a line like `register :remote_sysv`, that means the ID of that controller is `remote_sysv`.

 To select a controller, run the test with the 'type' environment variable set to the controller ID, such as:
-`type=remote_sysv bundle exec rake`.
-Controllers take their configurations from environment variables.
-Again,
+`type=remote_sysv mvn test`.

+Common configuration of Controllers can be done through environment variables, and the following controller-specific section describes them.

+For more sophisticated customization, see [WIRING.md](WIRING.md).

 ## Winstone controller (type=winstone)
 This controller runs Jenkins via `java -jar jenkins.war` on the same host where the test is run.